 Finland already had an interest deduction limitation rule, a CFC rule and a GAAR before the start of the OECD Base Erosion and Profit Shifting (BEPS) project.
 The EU Commission has declared its preference for coordinated implementation of BEPS recommendations through directives as opposed to unilateral implementation by single Member States.
-In fact, many BEPS actions have reached Finland indirectly through EU Directives.
+In fact, many BEPS actions have reached Finland indirectly through EU directives.

 The general atmosphere has been welcoming towards implementation of BEPS recommendations and corresponding EU directives.
 Besides concerns about increasing administrative burden and decreasing legal certainty, there have been concerns about the quality of legislation considering the ambitious number of measures and their implementation timetables.

 An amendment to the EU Mutual Assistance Directive brought country-by-country reporting to Finland as of tax year 2016.
-Another amendment to the same directive brought mandatory disclosure for tax advisers, but in certain situations also to groups themselves, as of 2020.
-It is noteworthy that reportable arrangements include arrangements whose first step has been taken on or after 25 June 2018.
+Another amendment to the same directive (DAC6) brought mandatory disclosure for tax advisers, but in certain situations also to groups themselves, as of July 2020.
+It is noteworthy that reportable arrangements included, retroactively, arrangements whose first step had been taken on or after 25 June 2018.
 Finland is bound by the European Human Rights Convention to maintain prerequisites for fair trial, including the attorney–client privilege.
 The EU Mutual Assistance Directive recognises that tax advisers that are attorneys are not subject to mandatory disclosure requirements where legal privilege becomes applicable in mandatory law in force in a Member State.
 In fact, the reporting requirements for tax advisers that are attorneys are limited in the implementing legislation.

 As of tax year 2019, Finland has been required to comply with the ATAD I interest deduction limitation rule, CFC rule and GAAR.
-As of July 2019, Finland has been required to comply with the EU Directive on tax dispute resolution mechanisms, whose principal aims include broader scope and higher effectiveness for tax dispute resolution mechanisms.
+As of July 2019, Finland has been required to comply with the EU directive on tax dispute resolution mechanisms, whose principal aims include broader scope and higher effectiveness for tax dispute resolution mechanisms.
 As of 2020, Finland has been required to comply with ATAD I and II exit tax provisions and a variety of anti-hybrid rules targeted against hybrid permanent establishments, hybrid transfers, imported mismatches and dual resident mismatches.
 As of 2022, Finland must comply with ATAD II rules on reverse mismatches.

 Finland has opposed the EU's 2018 proposals on taxation of the digital economy.
 An apparent reason is that the proposals would likely be disadvantageous for Finland, which has a small population and a blossoming virtual gaming industry.
 Finland has also called for a global solution to tax problems related to the digital economy.